Nexmo/station/_documentation/voice/voice-api/guides/customizing-tts.md

 * [Phonemes](#phonemes): Spell out the text using the [phonetic alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet)
 * [Prosody](#prosody): Set the pitch, speed and volume of the spoken text
 * [Say as](#say-as): Provide pronunciation hints for words, numbers and dates
-* [Sentences and paragraphs](#sentences-and-paragraphs): Force the API to recognise sentences and paragraphs when speaking your text
+* [Sentences and paragraphs](#sentences-and-paragraphs): Force the API to recognize sentences and paragraphs when speaking your text
 * [Substitution](#substitution): Replace specific text with a pronunciation of your choice